-Shining Readers creates inviting leveled books for beginning readers.
+Shining Readers creates inviting leveled books for beginning and transitional readers.
 Helping readers shine, we believe that every child can become the best reader he or she can be with engaging books, positive support, and practice.
 Our focus is on the reader with simple yet meaningful stories and illustrations that encourage conversations and writing.

 Leveled Books Fountas and Pinnell level our books.
 The renown literacy experts and former Reading Recovery® teachers developed a gradient text tool (A-Z) to guide teachers in “noticing, teaching, and supporting” students at each level in their reading development.
 Based on Marie Clay’s groundbreaking work in the 1970’s, the New Zealand educator and psychologist developed Reading Recovery®, a short-term, one-on-one intervention for low-achieving first graders.